Admission and Financial Aid

 Although Bowdoin does not require that a student seeking admission take a prescribed number of courses, the typical entering first-year student will have had four years each of English, foreign language, mathematics, and social science, and three to four years of laboratory sciences.
 Further, most will have taken courses in the arts, music, and computer science.

-Candidates applying to Bowdoin College are evaluated by members of the admissions staff in terms of the following factors: academic record, the level of challenge represented in the candidate’s course work, counselor/teacher recommendations, application and essays, overall academic potential, school and community involvement, leadership, and personal qualities.
+Candidates applying to Bowdoin College are evaluated by members of the admissions staff in terms of the following factors: academic record, the level of challenge represented in the candidate’s coursework, counselor/teacher/other recommendations, application and essays, overall academic potential, school and community involvement, leadership, and personal qualities.

 Application and Admission Procedures

-The Application includes the Personal Application, the Secondary School Report, a Mid-Year School Report, two Teacher Evaluation forms, an optional Arts supplement and video response, and the Early Decision form, if applicable.
+The Application includes the Personal Application, the Secondary School Report, a Mid-Year School Report, one Teacher Evaluation form, one other Teacher or Other Evaluation form, an optional arts supplement and optional video response, and the Early Decision form, if applicable.
 Students may apply using the Common Application or the Coalition Application; the requirements are the same, with no preference on which application is submitted.
-The College is also a QuestBridge partner and accepts match and non-match applications (with the required supplementary short essay).
+The College is also a QuestBridge partner and accepts match and non-match applications (with the required Bowdoin Supplement).
 Those who wish to be considered for financial aid must file the College Scholarship Service Profile online or the appropriate international aid forms.
 US citizens and permanent residents seeking financial aid are required to complete the FAFSA.
 Applicants for admission must also submit the $65 application fee or an application fee waiver.
 Application fees are automatically waived for first-generation-to-college students and/or for any student applying for financial aid from the College.

 Regular First-Year Admission